nagygr/mango/go.md

 ## Cross-compiling

-The Go compiler can perform a cross-compilition on any system it runs on.
+The Go compiler can perform a cross-compilation on and to any system it runs on.
 Two environment variables need to be set:

 -	`GOOS`: the target operating system
 -	`GOARCH`: the target architecture